 There are many other uses for cover crops and we've just barely scratched the surface here.
 To dig deeper into cover crops, check out this article.

-How Long Does It Take To Improve Soil?
+How Long Does It Take to Improve Soil?

 Healthy plants are just a side-effect of healthy soil.
 Once you get your soil right, the plants nearly grow themselves!